 Boston’s self-proclaimed only contract and partner brewing facility, Dorchester Brewing Company opened in 2016.
 The state-of-the-art 25,000-square-foot facility provides local craft brewers who don’t have their own large-scale brewery the opportunity and the space to produce, package, store, and sell their beer to the public.
 The adjoining public taproom offers beers made on the premises, as well as games, Wi-Fi, appetizers, and fresh beer to go.
 The company was started by several local professionals who love craft beer and wanted to invigorate Dorchester’s development.
 There’s outdoor seating in front of the brewery and plenty of seating indoors, including countertop stools in front of large windows overlooking the brewery floor.
 Click here to see what’s currently on tap.

 857 Dorchester Ave.

 With its bright purple exterior, it’s impossible to miss the Sugar Bowl, the popular ice cream and coffee shop that has become a huge hit with locals and visitors.
 The interior is a hodgepodge of furniture, accented by marble columns and a tin ceiling.
-The affordable menu includes breakfast sandwiches, and hot and cold subs and sandwiches, many for under $5.
-But the café is best known for its ice cream desserts featuring Brigham’s ice cream, a local favorite.
-Crowds line up outside the door for Sugar Bowl’s famous banana splits, sundaes, root beer floats, raspberry lime rickeys, and frappes.
+The affordable menu includes breakfast sandwiches and hot and cold subs and sandwiches, many for under $5.
+But it’s best known for its ice cream desserts featuring local favorite Brigham’s ice cream.
+Crowds line up the famous banana splits, sundaes, root beer floats, raspberry lime rickeys, and frappes.

 The Banshee Pub